 (2) how to provide that protection in the context of the applicable legal rights framework as well as ICANN's mission as encapsulated in the ICANN Bylaws.

-COMMENT: Present situation: I think the present factual situation should be summarized, including a reference to the temporary protections which are in place since 2013.

 Proposed Method:

 The GAC and the GNSO are being requested to engage in a dialogue based on this Problem Statement and agreed Briefing Materials, assisted by a facilitator.

 The Issue in Context: